zicxie/A-B-Tesing/README.md

 Three Steps are included in this project:
 1. The A/B Testing plan for Push Notification on any new album release.
 2. The sample size calculator for required sample sizes, required traffic or duration of data collection for the experiments.
-3. The results interpreter based on Python with visualizations based on statistical testings.
+3. The results interpreter Python pacakage with visualizations based on statistical testings.